 Recently Amazon EMR was updated with additional support to centrally manage encryption for both at rest and in transit across clusters.
 However, EMR as a managed cluster platform is overkill for many applications, but it’s a start.

 Today’s environments are too complex to configure and maintain by hand.
-Infrastructure as Code has become well known and employed by a growing number of organizations.
+Infrastructure as Code has become well-known and employed by a growing number of organizations.
 Scripting the deployment and maintenance of your cloud infrastructure has numerous benefits including reduced errors, reduced response time, and better change management.

 Often lost though is how automation can reduce your security risks.
-Codifying not only the deployment configuration but also the security policies means the environment is deployed securely as possible from the start.
+Codifying not only the deployment configuration but also the security policies means the environment is deployed as securely as possible from the start.